vmstio/docs/content/rules/moderation.md

 * Posts in excess, particularly if they appear automated.
 * Use excessive mentions or hashtags.

-Please refer to our rules on [Advertising & Excessive Promotion](/rules/advertising) for items which might run afoul of this rule but are less clear and obvious.
+Please refer to our rules on [Commerce, Advertising & Brands](/about/commerce) for items which might run afoul of this rule but are less clear and obvious.

 ### Extremism